pulumi/pulumi-hugo/themes/default/content/docs/intro/deployments/reference.md

 The [REST API documentation](../api) contains much more thorough information about individual API properties.

-### Defined as Code with the Pulumi Cloud Provider
+### Defined as Code with the Pulumi Service Provider

-Finally, a stack's deployment settings may be defined as a resource within the stack itself using the Pulumi Cloud provider.
-This allows you to securely store your settings in source control alongside your code.
+Finally, a stack's deployment settings may be defined as a resource within the stack itself using the Pulumi Service provider.
+This lets you securely store your settings in source control alongside your code.

 ```typescript
 import * as pulumi from "@pulumi/pulumi";